PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 ### Twitter

 - Good for awareness, bad for conversion.
-- We prefer promoting our own organic tweets over creating specific ads.
+- We prefer promoting our own organic tweets over creating specific ads - promote an individual (e.g. founder) over the company account for better engagement.
 - Good paid channel for reaching devs generally.
 - Cheap but the targeting is quite basic (Twitter make you think it's much more sophisticated than it is).